pwjablonski/cn-sta-pitch/HOWTOGUIDE.md

 ### Updating Project Links

 To update projects links open up the `lessonData.js` and edit data in the projects object.
-This will update the data for any link with a corresponding class in `SLIDES.md`
+This will update the href for any link with a corresponding class in `SLIDES.md`

 - Updating url here...
   - `{ IP: "https://popcode.org"}`